Baa Baa Black Sheep (TV series): Production notes

 At an aviation history symposium in 2002, members of the real VMF-214 were asked about the authenticity of the TV series.
 Retired Colonel Henry A. McCartney said the list of errors was too long to repeat.
 Boyington himself referred to the series as "... inaccuracies, hogwash, and Hollywood hokum," although he did serve as technical advisor on the show, and had cameo appearances in three episodes.
 A 2001 History Channel documentary, History Undercover: The True Story of the Black Sheep Squadron, depicted some of these differences in greater detail.

+As the show originally started during family viewing, CBS asked NBC to edit out the offending material found in the show.
+A year later, NBC initially cancelled the show, only for the network to reverse decision as a compensation to cancel the sitcom Off the Wall.

 Home media

 Universal Pictures has released the complete first season on DVD in Region 1 in 2 volume sets.
 They also released volume 1 on DVD in the UK.

 In Germany, ZYX Music GmbH released the entire series on DVD.

 On December 7, 2015, it was announced that Shout!
 Factory had acquired the rights to the series in Region 1 and would release the final season on DVD on May 17, 2016.

 On June 13, 2017, Universal Pictures re-released season 1 in a full season set.